wtnwin111/interview/README.md

         Such as: 9 -> 4 + 5, 11 -> 5 + 6,  6 -> 1 + 2 + 3,  20 ->  2 + 3 + 4 + 5 + 6
         a.
 Some integer can't find this kind of combination, please specify the rules of this kind of integer.
         b.
 In 32-bit integer, which number have most combination.
+    65) Giving a triangle ABC (ABC in wise-clock order), and a point D. Write code to check if D is inside of ABC.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?